-The TREBLAB Z2 are ANC Bluetooth over-ears that have a fairly well-balanced sound profile, making them versatile enough for most genres, though they lack a bit of brightness and rumble.
+The TREBLAB Z2 Wireless are ANC Bluetooth over-ears with a fairly well-balanced sound profile, making them versatile enough for most genres, though they lack a bit of brightness and rumble.
 They feel decently well-built and comfortable, though unfortunately, their shallow ear cups may get uncomfortable during longer listening sessions.
 While they have ANC, it doesn't do much, and their microphone makes your voice sound very distorted and unnatural.
 On the bright side, they last nearly 20 hours off a single charge, and they support multi-device pairing and aptX-LL.

-The TREBLAB Z2 are a good option for neutral sound listening thanks to their fairly well-balanced sound profile.
-While most of the ranges are quite even and flat, their bass range is a bit recessed, which may be disappointing to some people.
+The TREBLAB Z2 are a good option for neutral sound listening, thanks to their fairly well-balanced sound profile.
+While most of the ranges are even and flat, their bass range is a bit recessed, which may be disappointing to some people.
 They also lack a bit of brightness, and some higher frequencies sound dull and lispy.
-On the bright side, they're quite consistent among various users, and you should experience their sound reproduction similarly every time you wear them.
+On the bright side, they're consistent among various users, and you should experience their sound reproduction similarly every time you wear them.

-The TREBLAB Z2 aren't the best choice for commuting or travel due largely in part to their disappointing noise isolation.
-Their ANC doesn't work very well, so they don't help much with reducing the low rumble of a bus or plane engine.
+The TREBLAB Z2 are fair for commute and travel.
+They're decently comfortable, come with a good hard carrying case, and their battery lasts nearly 20 hours, which is good for long trips.
+Unfortunately, their ANC doesn't work very well, so they don't help much with reducing the low rumble of a bus or plane engine.
 They also aren't the most comfortable during long listening sessions.
-On the bright side, they come with a good hard carrying case, and their battery lasts nearly 20 hours.

 The TREBLAB Z2 are decent for sports if you prefer the fit of over-ears at the gym.
 They feel decently well-built and comfortable, and they have easy-to-use controls, so you can quickly change tracks mid-workout.
 They feel stable enough on the head for jogs and light exercising, though they'll likely fall off during more intense workouts or runs.

 The TREBLAB Z2 aren't the best option for use at the office.
 They leak a lot of audio, so your coworkers will likely get distracted when you listen to music at high volumes.
-They also don't block out very much background noise, and their shallow ear cups make them uncomfortable when using for extended periods.
+They don't block out much background noise, and their shallow ear cups make them uncomfortable when used for extended periods.
 On the bright side, their 20-hour battery means they should easily last a couple of full workdays.

 The TREBLAB Z2 aren't recommended for wireless gaming as they only support a wireless connection via Bluetooth.
 This means they aren't compatible with most modern consoles.
 While you can pair them to a mobile phone or PC, you may notice high latency depending on your device.

 The TREBLAB Z2 are a decent option for wired gaming.
 Thanks to the in-line mic on the included audio cable, you can plug them into your Xbox One or PS4 controller and get full compatibility.
-It's worth noting that we only test the integrated microphone, so don't know how well the in-line mic performs.
+We only test the integrated microphone, so we don't know how well the in-line mic performs.

 The TREBLAB Z2 have a fairly sleek and modern design.
 They look a lot like the similarly-priced Mixcder E9 Wireless, but with an etched white design on each ear cup.
 They're also available with a black logo on the earcups as opposed to white.

 The TREBLAB Z2 are decently comfortable.
-They're lightweight and well-padded, but unfortunately, the ear cups are very shallow and your ears will likely get pushed in by them.
+They're lightweight and well-padded, but unfortunately, the ear cups are very shallow, and your ears will likely get pushed in by them.
 They clamp the head a little bit, but not enough to be exceptionally uncomfortable during most listening sessions.